Updated March 21, 2026

 board, burger, steak, smoked fish, salads, and even fondue.
 The food is really great there, and the prices seemed reasonable for the quality.

-At least our dinner conversation didn't revolve around the Great Moose Hunt!
-(Still not a moose to be seen)
+At least the dinner conversation didn't revolve around The Great Moose Hunt.

 Instead it changed to Pieter's Great Bear Hunt - thanks to Jay.
 Pieter mentioned they didn't have bear in the Netherlands except in a bear preserve called "The Bear Forest" in Ouwehand Zoo.
 The last known wild brown bear was seen in the Netherlands around 1000 AD so Pieter wanted to see a wild bear.
 At which point Jay piped up "Here's the gal you need to talk to!
 She helped raise bear cubs!
 Even had a bear den in her backyard when she owned her resort!"

-We'd very wisely bought a couple of bottles of wine during Happy Hour to take back to the lodge with us so the four of us spent the rest of the evening relaxing by the pool.
-Talking about my bear exploits at Pieter's insistence.
+We'd bought a couple of bottles of wine during Happy Hour to take back to the lodge with us so the four of us spent the rest of the evening relaxing by the pool.

 We were transferred back to the train station to board the train, leaving Jasper and the Canadian Rockies behind.